Julie Bou Farah - iCloud

 About the artist

-Born in Dahr El Sawan, Julie Bou Farah earned her Master’s degree in Fine Arts from the Académie Libanaise des Beaux-Arts (ALBA) in 1991, where she later taught.
-In 2007, she joined the Lebanese University as a lecturer and has since participated in numerous exhibitions in Lebanon and abroad.
+Born in Dahr El Sawan, Julie Bou Farah is a Lebanese artist who earned her Bachelor of Fine Arts from the Académie Libanaise des Beaux-Arts (ALBA) where she has been teaching since 1992, and a Master of Fine Arts from the Lebanese University in 2012, where she has been a lecturer since 2007.

 Throughout her career, Bou Farah has remained in touch with her inner child, a quality evident in the playfulness, immediacy, and spontaneity of her work.
 Her imaginative style captures daily life in its simplest and most charming forms, drawing inspiration from the world’s enchantment and vitality.
-For Bou Farah, the world is a playground and the canvas her stage.
+For her, the world is a playground and the canvas her stage.

 Children and animals frequently appear in her paintings, such as Circle of Life (1992), which earned her the status of sociétaire in the Salon d’Automne at the Grand Palais in Paris.
 In 1999, her painting Le Manège (Fun Fair) won first prize at the Henri Matisse 16th UMAM Biennale in Nice, France.